Claude-Louis Navier: Biography

 He directed the construction of bridges at Choisy, Asnières and Argenteuil in the Department of the Seine, and built a footbridge to the Île de la Cité in Paris.
 His 1824 design for the Pont des Invalides failed to leave a safety margin on top of his calculations, and after cracking the bridge had to be dismantled, destroying Navier's bridge-building reputation.
 He was chastised by a government committee for relying too much on mathematics.

-In 1824, Navier was admitted into the French Academy of Science.
+In 1824, Navier was admitted into the French Academy of Sciences.
 In 1830, he took up a professorship at the École Nationale des Ponts et Chaussées, and in the following year succeeded the exiled Augustin Louis Cauchy as professor of calculus and mechanics at the École polytechnique.

 Contributions

 Navier formulated the general theory of elasticity in a mathematically usable form (1821), making it available to the field of construction with sufficient accuracy for the first time.
 In 1819 he succeeded in determining the zero line of mechanical stress, finally correcting Galileo Galilei's incorrect results, and in 1826 he established the elastic modulus as a property of materials independent of the second moment of area.
 Navier is therefore often considered to be the founder of modern structural analysis.

 His major contribution, however, remains the Navier–Stokes equations (1822), central to fluid mechanics.

 His name is one of the 72 names inscribed on the Eiffel Tower.